mimikgit/cocoapod-EdgeCore/README.md

 Furthermore, the mimik Client Library Engine component provides additional edgeEngine Runtime utility APIs, as well as vendoring the actual edgeEngine Runtime binary into the iOS project.

 ## Documentation

-The full Xcode docc documentation archive can be downloaded as a [zip file](https://github.com/mimikgit/cocoapod-EdgeCore/tree/main/EdgeCore.doccarchive.zip).
+The full documentation can be accessed from [GitHub Pages](https://mimikgit.github.io/cocoapod-EdgeCore/documentation/edgecore) or the Xcode docc archive file can be downloaded as a [zip](https://github.com/mimikgit/cocoapod-EdgeCore/tree/main/EdgeCore.doccarchive.zip) and opened locally in Xcode.
-Download the zip file, expand it and then open the .docarchive in Xcode.

 ## EdgeClient